Back to news

 If you run a small team and you've started leaning on Claude Code to write or review software, you've probably hit the same wall everyone does: it's good out of the box, but it doesn't know your house rules.
 It doesn't know you lint a certain way, name components a certain way, or run tests before every commit.
 That gap is what "skills" are meant to close, and a wave of community lists has sprung up to share them.

 One name keeps coming up in those roundups: collections branded "awesome-claude-skills."
 Several articles claim there's now a single, definitive library of more than 1,000 ready-to-use skills.
 The reality is messier and worth knowing before you go shopping.
 There is no one official 1,000-skill repo.
-That figure is reportedly an aggregate stitched together across several unrelated community lists, and the most-referenced one holds only a few dozen entries, not a thousand (travisvn/awesome-claude-skills).
+That figure is reportedly an aggregate stitched together across several unrelated community lists, and the most-referenced one holds only a few dozen entries, not a thousand (travisvn/awesome-claude-skills (opens in a new tab)).

 The "so what" for a business team is simple.
 Skills are a real, useful feature, and the community is producing genuinely good ones.
 But the marketing around the counts is inflated, and a chunk of the how-to advice floating around gets the basics wrong.
 Here's what's actually true, and how to use it without wasting an afternoon.